crytic/echidna/README.md

 Feel free to stop by our #ethereum slack channel in [Empire Hacking](https://empireslacking.herokuapp.com/) for help using or extending Echidna.

-* Get started by reviewing these simple [Echidna invariants](examples/solidity/basic/flags.sol)
+* Get started by reviewing these simple [Echidna invariants](tests/solidity/basic/flags.sol)

-* Review the [Solidity examples](examples/solidity) directory for more extensive Echidna use cases

 * Considering [emailing](mailto:echidna-dev@trailofbits.com) the Echidna development team directly for more detailed questions